 Monte Maggiorasca 1804 m is located in the mountain group of the same name, the largest in the Ligurian Apennines, also including the summits of Monte Nero, Monte Bue, Rocca del Prete and others.
 This mountainous area is located between the provinces of Genova, Parma and Piacenza, but the main peak, the Maggiorasca, which is the highest peak in the whole Ligurian Apennines, is located in the province of Genova.

-The road approaches are different depending on the chosen route to climb the top.
+The road approaches are different, depend on the route chosen to climb the mountain.

 The most popular Normal route is the one on the West side (Liguria), starting from Santo Stefano d'Aveto or Rocca d'Aveto, reachable from Chiavari and from the Val Nure.
 The shortest route starts from Passo del Tomarlo, reachable from all three sides (Genova, Parma and Piacenza).
 A third normal route starts from Passo Zovallo.